Height one specializations of Selmer groups

 Studying the behavior of Selmer groups under specialization has been quite fruitful in the context of the main conjectures in Iwasawa theory.
 We cite three examples where the topic of specializations of Selmer groups has come up in the past; it has come up in a work of Greenberg \cite{greenberg26iwasawa} to prove a result involving classical Iwasawa modules corresponding to a factorization formula proved by Gross involving Katz's $2$-variable $p$-adic $L$-function, in the work of Greenberg-Vatsal \cite{greenberg2000iwasawa} while studying an elliptic curve with an isogeny of degree $p$ and in an earlier work of ours \cite{bharathwaj2016algebraic} to prove a result involving Selmer groups corresponding to a factorization formula proved by Dasgupta involving Hida's Rankin-Selberg $3$-variable $p$-adic $L$-function. \\

 The main results of this paper will deal with Selmer groups to which the Rankin-Selberg $p$-adic $L$-functions, constructed by Hida in \cite{hida1988p}, are associated.
-The results of \cite{lei2012euler} suggest that the proofs of the main conjectures associated to these Rankin-Selberg $p$-adic $L$-functions are imminent; the results of this paper provide evidence to these conjectures.
+The results of Lei-Loeffler-Zerbes \cite{lei2012euler} and Kings-Loeffler-Zerbes \cite{kings2015rankin} suggest that the proofs of the main conjectures associated to these Rankin-Selberg $p$-adic $L$-functions are imminent; the results of this paper provide evidence to these conjectures.
 The results of this paper contrast well with the three examples cited earlier since in this paper we deal with ``critical'' specializations (the three examples cited earlier dealt with ``non-critical'' specializations).
 After the completion of this project, the author learnt about the paper \cite{hara2015cyclotomic} where the behavior of Selmer groups under certain critical specializations has also been studied.
 Hara and Ochiai (see Theorem D in \cite{hara2015cyclotomic}) deduce the cyclotomic Iwasawa main conjecture over a CM field $E$ (formulated over a regular local ring with Krull dimension $2$) for Hilbert cuspforms with complex multiplication from the main conjecture formulated (over a regular local ring with Krull dimension greater than or equal to $\frac{[E:\Q]}{2}+2$) by Hida and Tilouine in \cite{hida1994anticyclotomic}; the Hida-Tilouine main conjecture has been proved by Ming-Lun Hsieh \cite{hsieh2014eisenstein} under certain hypotheses.
-To place our work involving specializations of Selmer groups in the context of main conjectures, this result of \cite{hara2015cyclotomic} might serve as a useful template for the reader to keep in mind.
-To prove our results, we will use the techniques developed in an earlier paper of ours \cite{bharathwaj2016algebraic} (which is briefly summarized in Section \ref{towards-the-proof}).
-The novelty in the techniques introduced in \cite{bharathwaj2016algebraic} is that the local domains, appearing in Hida theory and over which the main conjectures are formulated, are not always known to be regular or even a UFD (see Section \ref{examples}); in contrast, the main conjectures over CM fields are formulated over regular local rings.
-One obstacle from the perspective of commutative algebra that thus needs to be overcome is that the kernel of the specialization map (which in our case is a prime ideal of height one) is not known to be principal.\\
+To place our work involving specializations of Selmer groups in the context of main conjectures, this result of \cite{hara2015cyclotomic} might serve as a useful template for the reader to keep in mind. \\